Try the fastest hosting platform with pay-as-you-go pricing & 24/7 expert support!FREE AZURE PROMO 60 DAYS

 Planning to deploy a network virtual appliance (NVA)?
 Well!
 That’s a great step if you want to simplify your cloud migration, enhance the availability of your cloud applications, have a secure network boundary, and much more.
 However, with great power comes great responsibility, and you must have done thorough research before you plan to deploy an NVA.
 For your help, we have come up with this article telling you the basics of NVA that include:

 So, let’s begin the journey!

 An NVA is usually a full Linux virtual machine (VM) image that comprises a Linux kernel and has user-level services and applications.
-The first thing a VM does after it is created is booting the Linux kernel for initializing the system.
-Only then it instigates any management services or applications that are required for making the NVA functional.
-While you rely on the cloud service provider (CSP) for the compute resources, the image used for representing the software stack of the virtual appliance is usually provided by the independent software vendors (ISVs).
+The first thing a VM does after it is created is boot the Linux kernel for initializing the system.
+Only then does it instigate any management services or applications that are required for making the NVA functional.
+While you rely on the cloud service provider (CSP) for the compute resources, the image used for representing the software stack of the virtual appliance is usually provided by independent software vendors (ISVs).